SeraphicCorp/docker-google-assistant/README.md

 - https://developers.google.com/assistant/sdk/prototype/getting-started-other-platforms/config-dev-project-and-account

 ## Steps to use
+* You will need a microphone connected by USB (Directly or through a USB soundcard) so connect it now
-- Create an Google account if you do not already have one
+* Create a Google account if you do not already have one
-- Go to https://console.cloud.google.com/ to create a new project
+* Go to https://console.cloud.google.com/ to create a new project
-- Go to API Management and activate the API Google Assistant and follow the given instructions (for the platform, use command line interface).
+* Go to API Management and activate the API Google Assistant and follow the given instructions (for the platform, use command line interface).
 During the process, you will have to create an OAuth 2.0 ID in JSON, download this file

+If you need help, please use the links provided on top of this document.

 ## Run
-docker run -it -v ./google-assistant/:/google-assistant --net host --device /dev/snd --name google-assistant multiarch/debian-debootstrap:armhf-jessie
+docker run -it -v folder-with-your-clientid.json:/google-assistant --net host --device /dev/snd --name google-assistant seraphiccorp/google-assistant